acquitelol/chxry-nea/report/report.typ

 The emulation and UI rendering run on different threads in order to enable the emulation to run at speeds higher than the refresh rate of the user's display.
 This means that the `EmuState` must be wrapped in an `Arc` (reference counted pointer) to be sent across threads, and a `Mutex` to allow multiple threads to access the state by locking access to only one thread at a time. \
 The scheduler keeps track of time to be carried forward, in the cases that the last cycle took too long to execute, for example when the UI thread locks the mutex during rendering.
 Implementing this raised the maximum achievable emulation speed from \~10 MHz to \~25 MHz on an Apple M2 processor.

-// TODO SCALE CORRECTLY
 #figure(caption: [The emulation thread scheduling algorithm], image(width: 60%, "emu_thread.png"))

 == File Formats

-All values saved are stored in little endian and packed continuously without padding.
+All values saved are stored in little endian and packed contiguously without padding.

 === Object File <obj_format>